noahehall/theBookOfNoah/architecture/informationarchitecture.md

       - exact/objective organization schemes
         - divide information into well-defined and mutually exclusive sections
         - requires users to know what theyre looking for
+        - best for known item searching when users know exactly what they are looking for
         - easy to design and maintain because there is little intellectual work involved in assigning items to categories
         - alphabetical
           - primary organization scheme for enclyopedias and dictionaries